-We find that there are comparatively few Sunday Schools reported in the Association, and inasmuch as the good effect of a well conducted Sunday School is seen and realized by every church and neighborhood which has tried it, we advise that every church in the bounds of this Association do press forward the Sunday School work by appointing (if not already done) one of their most realized and the sunday School work by appointing (if not already done) one of their most zealous and energetic members as Superintendent, and that he be advised to co-operate with the Sunday School Board of the Baptist State W. C. MEADOWS, MILTON MCNEIL, Convention.
-Committee,
+We find that there are comparatively few Sunday Schools reported in the Association, and inasmuch as the good effect of a well conducted Sunday School is seen and realized by every church and neighborhood which has tried it, we advise that every church in the bounds of this Association do press forward the Sunday School work by appointing (if bounds of this Association do press forward the Sunday School work by appointing (if not already done) one of their most zealous and energetic members as Superintendent, and that he be advised to co-operate with the Sunday School Board of the Baptist State W. C. MEADOWS, MILTON MCNEIL, Committee.